MinaiQQ/Guardian/README.md

 screen -R Guardian
 ```

-If you have issues with screens you can use the following command to kill the PhantomGuard screen process
+If you have issues with screens you can use the following command to kill the Guardian screen process

 ```js
 screen -S -X Guardian quit